 a girl’s guide to surviving social media after a break-up

-Imagine bumping into your ex, your ex’s ex and your ex’s new partner, every hour, for the rest of your life.
+Imagine bumping into your ex, your ex’s ex, and your ex’s new partner every hour for the rest of your life.
 Fun fact: you already are!

 Your phone might be face down on the table if present company is lucky, but it's more likely standing to attention by your elbow or gripped in one hand.
 And your friends aren't imagining it, he is "right there"; he's sitting at the dinner table with us and he'll be on your bus home and there's a 100 percent chance he'll be sleeping in your bed tonight.

-Social media after a break-up is a minefield -- if you aren't going to delete it make sure you're aware of it.
+Social media after a break-up is a minefield — if you aren't going to delete it, make sure you're aware of it.
 Water a few seeds of cynicism and self-care when it comes to your hourly digital interactions and experiences.
 You don't have to exclude yourself, but try a little tenderness.
-Here's why.
+Here's why:

 You are addicted to checking your phone and it won't help

-There are times when this is less significant and times when it is so fundamentally, destructively true.
-The fact that we are all addicted to social media is not something either up for discussion or really worth lamenting, but it's equally not something that draws enough consideration.
+There are times when this is less significant and times when it is so destructively true.
+The fact that we are all addicted to social media is not something that's either up for discussion or really worth lamenting, but it's equally not something that draws enough consideration.
 In a period of mourning or confusion, we almost always turn to our phones.
 Our thumbs scroll vacantly until we find something that appears to somehow re-affirm a fear or suspicion.
 We absorb miles of superficial information in the search of one epiphanic secret hidden in a coded image.
 When doing this, we should ask ourselves: what are we here for?
-What information are we seeking, and are we likely to find it?
-You wouldn't walk into a library looking for a sandwich, don't hunt for comfort and confidence in places you know it won't be.
+What information are we seeking?
+And are we likely to find it?
+You wouldn't walk into a library looking for a sandwich, so don't hunt for comfort and confidence in places you know it won't be.